Department of Mathematics

 About me: I am currently Associate Professor at Florida State University.
 Previously I was a PostDoc at the University of Vienna, where I completed my PhD under the supervison of Peter W. Michor.
 My research lies within the the field of infinite dimensional Riemannian geometry.
 In particular I am interested in the study of manifolds of mappings, shape spaces and diffeomorphism groups.
-My research is currently supported by the National Science Foundation (DMS-1912037, 2019-2022 and DMS-1953244, 2020-2023) and by the Austrian Science Fund (FWF-P 35813-N, 2022-2023).
+My research is currently supported by the National Science Foundation (DMS-1912037, 2019-2023 and DMS-1953244, 2020-2023) and by the Austrian Science Fund (FWF-P 35813-N, 2022-2023).
 More information about my research and a complete list of publications can be found on my google.scholar profile and here.

 M. Bauer, M. Bruveris, P. Harms, P. Michor.

 Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics.

 Communications in Mathematical Physics, (2022): 1-33.